Org architecture

 See Canonical templates for the contract-level configuration.

-Stack blueprints — multi-TRUST graphs
+Stack blueprints — multi-Company graphs

 - Founder + spinout — personal entity holds 30% + Founder role in a venture spinout.